Apotheosis, Home, Works

 We call traits in people a virtue, if personalities with that quality are associated with good outcomes.
 We might see for instance that patterns in personality like "conscientiousness", or "kindness" often lead to circumstances we approve of.

-In contexts where I struggled, I noticed a helpful instinct would arise to render them virtuous.
+In contexts on the road where I struggled, I noticed a helpful instinct would arise to render them virtuous.
 To buy bins for places where trash collected, to organise some kind of routine, or to talk through a social friction.
 To dent my context in such a way as to beget ongoing good.
 But either the context wasn't mine to change, or in a week I'd be gone anyway.
 Living out of a backpack clarified what "Home" is to me.

 Home is ease.